Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 The nature of human impact on the biosphere;

-The biological and social meaning of the preservation of the species diversity of biocenoses;
+Biological and social meaning of preserving the species diversity of biocenoses;

 Several plants and animals listed in the Red Book.